Nigerian Baptist Convention

 Nigerian Baptist Convention is a Baptist Christian denomination, affiliated with the Baptist World Alliance, in Nigeria.
 The office headquarters is in Ibadan, Nigeria.
 Rev. Dr. Israel Adélaní Àkànjí MFA is the president.

 History

 The Nigerian Baptist Convention has its origins in an American mission of the International Mission Board in 1849 with the appointment of Rev. Thomas Jefferson Bowen as the first missionary to the country.
 He arrived in Badagry area of the current Lagos State on 5 August 1850.
 The Nigerian Baptist Convention was officially formed in 1914.
-It has started other Baptist conventions in West Africa notably in Ghana (now the Ghana Baptist Convention), and in Sierra Leone, now the (Baptist Convention of Sierra Leone).
-According to a census published by the association in 2023, it claimed 14,523 churches and 8,925,000 members.
+It has started other Baptist conventions in West Africa notably the Ghana Baptist Convention and the Baptist Convention of Sierra Leone.
+According to a census published by the association in 2025, it claimed 14,678 churches and 9,015,000 members.

 Medical institutions

 The Nigerian Baptist Convention also operates several hospitals and medical training institutions across the country.
 The Baptist Medical Centre in Ogbomoso, now called Bowen University Teaching Hospital, remains one of the leading hospitals and has been in use as a university teaching hospital by the Bowen University in Iwo, since December 2009.
 The Nigerian Baptist Convention operates other top flight Baptist medical centres (with Schools of Nursing and Midwifery) located in Eku and Saki; and several other minor Baptist hospitals across Nigeria.
 Others includes Oliveth Baptist Hospital, Oliveth heights, Oyo, Oyo State.